BechirZalila/linux-qemu-trusted-firmware/README.md

 make ARCH=arm64 CROSS_COMPILE=aarch64-linux- defconfig
 ```

 This sets up a default configuration.
-The default BusyBox config is geared towards a shared-library build using glibc.
+The default BusyBox config is geared towards a shared-library build using the libc.
 We want a static binary (no external library dependencies) so that our rootfs does not need glibc or musl libraries.
 Enable static linking:

 ```bash
 make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- menuconfig
 ```

-In BusyBox menuconfig, go to Settings and activate “Build static binary (no shared libs)” (this sets CONFIG_STATIC=y).
+In BusyBox `menuconfig`, go to Settings and activate `“Build static binary (no shared libs)”` (this sets `CONFIG_STATIC=y`).
 You can also adjust other applet selections if desired, but the default set is fine for basic functionality.
 Save the config.
 Now build and install BusyBox:

 ```bash
 make ARCH=arm64 CROSS_COMPILE=${CROSS_COMPILE} -j$(nproc)
 make ARCH=arm64 CROSS_COMPILE=${CROSS_COMPILE} install
 ```

-The install step will create a _install directory in the BusyBox source tree, containing the files of a minimal filesystem.
-Let’s examine _install: it should have directories like bin, sbin, etc, usr/bin, and symlinks for busybox applets.
-BusyBox’s install target effectively performs make CONFIG_PREFIX=_install install, which populates a fake rootfs.
+The install step will create a `_install` directory in the BusyBox source tree, containing the files of a minimal filesystem.
+Let’s examine `_install`: it should have directories like `bin`, `sbin`, `usr/bin`, and symlinks for busybox applets.
+BusyBox’s install target effectively performs `make CONFIG_PREFIX=_install install`, which populates a fake rootfs.

 Now we will construct our actual root filesystem in the ext4 partition.
 Mount the ext4 partition and copy the files: